vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 <!-- END_COMMENT -->

-## Is this is the first time you receive this newsletter?
+## About this newsletter

 All Vipps customers that have API access receive this technical newsletter, with important information about the
 [Vipps APIs](https://developer.vippsmobilepay.com/docs/APIs).

+This newsletter contains important information about the APIs you have access to.
+It is not considered marketing.

-The newsletter is sent to everyone with admin privileges for a merchant on [portal.vipps.no](https://portal.vipps.no).
+This newsletter is sent to everyone with admin privileges for a merchant on [portal.vipps.no](https://portal.vipps.no).

 See: